Skip to content Skip to footer navigation

 Checked for accuracy by our qualified verifiers and subject experts.
 Find out more about fact-checking at CHOICE.

-CHOICE insurance experts have reviewed over 60 comprehensive car insurance policies from around 40 brands, assessing each one on their price and the coverage they offer, including exclusions and limits.
+CHOICE insurance experts have reviewed more than 60 comprehensive car insurance policies from around 40 brands, assessing each one on their price and the coverage they offer, including exclusions and limits.
 We then calculate an overall CHOICE Expert Rating – a percentage score that reflects a policy's level of cover and the value for money it offers.

 Not only can this help you compare policies like-for-like, but it also gives you an idea of the policies you probably want to swerve hard to avoid.